digitalextremist/omnirepo/README.md

 * Prefers `tmpfs` partition located at `/dev/shm` for temporary storage.
 * Read access to all remote repositories involed.

-# Usage without a configuration file:
+# Use without a configuration file:

 ```sh
 omnirepo <username/organization> <destination-omnibus> <source-repository> [...]